hillarysanders/noisedive_blog/README.md

 2. Test locally
 3. Bump version number
 3. Push to main, this will automatically publish and install most recent version package
-4. Restart server daemon, then production site will pick up new installation
+4. Restart server daemon (via website, unf), then production site will pick up new installation

 # Local
 1. `cd $dir`